-DRG Epidemiology's coverage of small-cell lung cancer comprises epidemiological estimates of key patient populations across 45 countries worldwide.
-We report both the incidence and prevalence of small-cell lung cancer for each country, as well as annualized case counts projected to the national population.
+DRG Epidemiology’s coverage of small-cell lung cancer (SCLC) comprises epidemiological estimates of key patient populations in 45 countries worldwide.
+We report both the incidence and prevalence of SCLC for each country, as well as annualized case counts projected to the national population.

-In addition to forecasting incident and prevalent patient populations, the number of drug-treatment opportunities at specific lines of therapy are also forecast across the world.
+In addition to forecasting incident and prevalent patient populations, we estimate the number of drug-treatment opportunities in specific lines of therapy.

-DRG Epidemiology's small cell lung cancer forecast will answer the following questions:
+DRG Epidemiology’s SCLC cancer forecast will answer the following questions:

-- How will changes in the levels of exposure to known risk or protective factors affect the number of people diagnosed with small-cell lung cancer per year?
+- How will changes in the levels of exposure to known risk or protective factors affect the number of people diagnosed with SCLC per year?

-- In developing countries, what impact will economic growth and development have on the number of people diagnosed with small-cell lung cancer per year?
+- In developing countries, what impact will economic growth and development have on the number of people diagnosed with SCLC per year?

-- How will demographic trends, such as population aging and improving life expectancy, affect the epidemiology of small-cell lung cancer over the forecast period?
+- How will demographic trends, such as population aging and improving life expectancy, affect the epidemiology of SCLC over the forecast period?

 All forecast data are available on the DRG Insights Platform in tabular format, with options to download to MS Excel.
 All populations are accompanied by a comprehensive description of the methods and data sources used, with hyperlinks to external sources.
 A summary evidence table generated as part of our systematic review of the epidemiological literature is also provided for full transparency into research and methods.
-In addition, we provide a graphical depiction of the patient flow between or within different disease states for the countries considered in this report.
-These patient flow diagrams are provided at the regional level, but may be requested for any specific country or forecast year.
+In addition, we provide a graph of the patient flow between or within different disease states for the countries considered in this report.
+These patient-flow diagrams are provided at the regional level but may be requested for any specific country or forecast year.

-In addition to the total number of cases for each forecast year, DRG Epidemiology also provides at least ten years of forecast data for the following small-cell lung cancer subpopulations:
+In addition to the total number of cases for each forecast year, DRG Epidemiology provides at least ten years of forecast data for the following SCLC subpopulations:

 - Mature Markets